“He cares for you,” she stammers. “And you care for him,”

 “I won’t,” says Alon, a proper lap dog.

-Suddenly, a tunic-clad Skipio strolls from the trees.
+Before he can strike, a tunic-clad Skipio strolls from the trees.

 “What’s a little thing like you,” the brawny man sneers.
 “Doing so far away from your sister?”